4grabs/Isaac-Modding-Tutorial/Chapter 6 - Math Operators.md

 <details>
   <summary>Solution</summary>
-  The code errors as it tries to perform an arithmitic on a nil value as there is no variable named `myvariable`
+  The code errors as it tries to perform an arithmetic on a nil value as there is no variable named `myvariable`
 </details>

 #7.
 What does this print out?